Chinese firm buys British deep-sea robot designer

-SHANGHAI A unit of Chinese trainmaker CSR Corp (601766.SS)(1766.HK) has bought a British firm behind the building of the world's first deep-sea mining robot, signalling China's ambitions to mine valuable metals on the world's seabeds.
+SHANGHAI Feb 9 A unit of Chinese trainmaker CSR Corp has bought a British firm behind the building of the world's first deep-sea mining robot, signalling China's ambitions to mine valuable metals on the world's seabeds.

-Zhuzhou CSR Times Electric Co Ltd (3898.HK), which supplies rail equipment, said it is paying HK$1.27 billion (£107.3 million) to buy Specialist Machine Developments (SMD) to boost its presence in China's nascent industry building deep-sea robots.
+Zhuzhou CSR Times Electric Co Ltd, which supplies rail equipment, said it is paying HK$1.27 billion ($163.8 million) to buy Specialist Machine Developments (SMD) to boost its presence in China's nascent industry building deep-sea robots.

 Metals offshore can be fifteen times the quality of land deposits but mining is closely regulated by the United Nations' International Seabed Authority (ISA) which issues exploration licences.